Julix91/COMP-2913/deliverables.md

 1. Create a new React application, name it "weather-app".

-1. This app will display weather information for a select few cities.
+1. This app will display weather forecast information for a select few cities.
+Note that you should display the forecast for the next few days, not just the current day.

 1. Create a dropdown select input with at least 5 different cities.
 When selecting one of the cities from the dropdown, the view should display the weather information for that specific city.